rixx/books.rixx.de/src/reviews/2016/the-name-of-the-wind.md

   rating: 4
 ---

 I really liked this book - it hits all the sweet spots for me.
-Brilliant language, not-too-overbearing fantasy setting, believable characters, good pacing and narration (and a bit of training in the $arts).<br /><br />Kvothe is relatable even when he's making mistakes, which is really important in protagonists.
+Brilliant language, not-too-overbearing fantasy setting, believable characters, good pacing and narration (and a bit of training in the $arts).

+Kvothe is relatable even when he's making mistakes, which is really important in protagonists.
 Halfway through the book I started thinking that he was maybe just too much of a Mary-Sue character, but when I stopped to think about it, it turned out that he isn't one, really.
-He just comes off that way because he's allowed to tell his own story, and with enough conviction, everybody's their own Mary Sue.<br /><br />Can't wait to read the second part.
+He just comes off that way because he's allowed to tell his own story, and with enough conviction, everybody's their own Mary Sue.

+Can't wait to read the second part.